Akshay-kumar-1234/Practice-project-demo/README.md

 # Practice-project-demo
-This is practice the git and github
+This is practice the git and github from apna college